-- Responsibilities of staff and students - Procedures for investigating allegations of disciplinary offences - Purpose, terms of reference, membership and conduct of meetings (called hearings) of Student Disciplinary Panels. - Evidence required in relation to mitigating circumstances and how Panels should take account of mitigating circumstances - Matters to be taken into account when determining the penalty for a student disciplinary offence - Appeals process
+- Responsibilities of staff and students - Procedures for investigating allegations of disciplinary offences - Purpose, terms of reference, membership and conduct of meetings of Student Disciplinary Panels.
+(These meetings are called hearings.) - Evidence required in relation to mitigating circumstances and how Panels should take account of mitigating circumstances - Matters to be taken into account when determining the penalty for a student disciplinary offence - Appeals process

-2.2 Responsibilities of staff and students
+B.2 Responsibilities of staff and students